DevMountain/react-intro-class/README.md

 ### Instructions

+* Create a folder called 'components' inside of the 'src' folder
 * Create a folder called `Calculator` inside of the `components` folder. ( `app/src/components` )
 * Create a file called `Caclulator.js` inside of the `Calculator` folder you just created.
 * Create a basic react component called `Calculator` in the `Calculator.js` file you just created.